Monday, January 3, 2022

 I was sixteen when Grandpa died

-and recalled him displayed like some wax mannequin
+and recalled him displayed like a wax mannequin

 stuffed with ice and vinegar.